kognity/vue-yellow-marker/README.md

 # vue-yellow-marker
-Adds a text selection and highlighting functionality to you VUE components.
+Adds a text selection and highlighting functionality to your VUE components.